Otto-Stern Award

 Otto-Stern Award 2020ff

-Year award location Surname reason for award
+Year award ceremony name reason for the award

-2023 Brussels, BE Prof. Dr. Jean-Jeener
+2023 Brussels, BE Prof. Dr. Jean Jeener

 Invention of two-dimensional NMR spectroscopy and first formulation of the two-pulse experiment